ManoManoTech/firefighter-incident/docs/Contributing/development.md

     git commit -am 'Add new feature...'
     ```

+    > You may loosely follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) if you want to.

-4. Add test if needed & make sure the test suite is passing.
+4. Add test if needed & make sure the test suite and various linters are passing.

 5. Push the topic branch to the remote forked repository.

     ```bash
-    git push origin ${FIR-XXX_TOPIC_BRANCH}
+    git push origin ${MY_TOPIC_BRANCH}
     ```

-6. [Open a Merge Request](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html) to merge your code and its documentation.
+6. [Open a Pull Request](https://github.com/ManoManoTech/firefighter-oss/pulls) to merge your code and its documentation.
 The earlier you open a merge request, the sooner you can get feedback.

 7. Verify the test suite is passing in the CI & verify if the pipeline is green.

 8. Once the PR has been merged, the topic branch can be removed from the local fork.

     ```bash
-    git branch -d ${FIR-XXX_TOPIC_BRANCH}
+    git branch -d ${MY_TOPIC_BRANCH}
-    git push origin --delete ${FIR-XXX_TOPIC_BRANCH}
+    git push origin --delete ${MY_TOPIC_BRANCH}
     ```

 ## Dev tooling